texhex/Euphoria66/README.md

 * Copy the `*.SAV` file to this folder
 * Start the game and load the colony "Euphoria 66"

-NOTE #1: Loading the save will take at about 12-13 minutes where only the text LOADING.. is displayed.
+NOTE #1: Loading the save will take at about 12-13 minutes where only the text LOADING... is displayed.
 After that, ONI will show a black and white screen of the colony and require some more minutes to fully intialize

-NOTE #2: This save game will require about **20 GB of memory**.
+NOTE #2: This save game will require about **18 GB of memory**.
 So better close all those tabs in Chrome before.

 ## Contributions